pennlabs/infrastructure/terraform/README.md

 Creates an IAM user for GitHub Actions that can assume the `kubectl` IAM role as well as describe the EKS cluster (so that it can generate its own kubeconfig).

+## github.tf

+Creates organization GitHub Actions secrets used by our CI.
+Currently just AWS credentials and our AWS account ID.

 ## iam.tf

 Uses our [IAM Module](./modules/iam) to create IAM roles for all of our products that can be assumed by the correct Service Account in the `default` namespace.